samuelDear/samuelDear/README.md

 <br />

 I'am a Software Developer that build responsive websites and development cross-platform Apps.
-Currently work with React⚛️ & React Native, But my website was made with Angular.
+Currently work with React⚛️ & React Native, But my website was made with Angular😅

 <br />

-Here you can find more information about me and the projects I worked: [samueldear.com][website]
+Here you can find more information about me and the projects I have worked: [samueldear.com][website]

 ---